-Built by Martin in Baltimore, Maryland in April 1943.
+Built by Martin in Baltimore, Maryland.
 Constructors Number 3487.

-Delivered to the U. S. Army Air Force (USAAF) as B-26B Marauder serial number 41-31773.
-This bomber was ferried overseas to England.
+During April 1943 delivered to the U. S. Army Air Force (USAAF) as B-26B Marauder serial number 41-31773.
+This bomber was ferried overseas to the United Kingdom.

 Assigned 322nd Bombardment Group "'Annihilators", 449th Bombardment Squadron with fuselage code PN-O. Nicknamed "Flak Bait" by pilot Lt.
 James J. Farrell as a play on his brother's nickname for their family dog "Flea Bait".
 This B-26 flew a total of 207 combat missions over Europe.
 Pilot Lt.
 James J. Farrell of Greenwich, Connecticut, flew more missions in this B-26 than any other pilot.
 This bomber flew the greatest number of American combat missions in Europe before returning to the United States.

 The restored nose section of this B-26 was displayed at National Air & Space Museum (NASM) Downtown until 2015.
 The rest of the aircraft was in storage at NASM Garber Facility.
 During early 2016, this aircraft was moved to NASM Udvar-Hazy in the Mary Baker Engen Restoration Hangar to be reassembled and placed on display.

 USAF Serial Number Search Results - B-26B Marauder 41-31773